open-feature/js-sdk-contrib/libs/hooks/open-telemetry/README.md

+:warning: This package will be deprecated.
+Please use TracingHook from `@openfeature/open-telemetry-hooks`.

 # OpenTelemetry Hook

 The OpenTelemetry hook for OpenFeature provides a [spec compliant][otel-spec] way to automatically add a feature flag evaluation to a span as a span event.
 Since feature flags are dynamic and affect runtime behavior, it’s important to collect relevant feature flag telemetry signals.
 This can be used to determine the impact a feature has on a request, enabling enhanced observability use cases, such as A/B testing or progressive feature releases.